Plant Cultivation

 Too Much Sun

-Monsteras grown in native habitats are often shaded under bigger plants, therefore, they are used to indirect sunlight.
-When exposed to a direct light source, cells in the monstera lose the pressure to hold its shape firm, showcasing a scene of leaves curling down or drooping.
-Long periods of direct sunlight can even scorch the leaves, causing them to turn brown as a protective measure.
+Monsteras grown in native habitats are often shaded under bigger plants, therefore, they are used to bright, indirect sunlight.
+When exposed to a direct light source, cells in the Monstera lose the pressure to hold their shape firm, showcasing a scene of leaves curling down or drooping.
+If you notice curling leaves with brown, dry spots from direct sun exposure, it's a clear indication that your plant needs to be relocated to a gentler light environment.

 why are my monstera leaves curling